bahtiyartan/troia/docs/03Platformbasics.rst

 Java Versions
 --------------

-TROIA Platform, is widely used on Java 1.8.x releases both for client and server side.
-Although its limited usage, **TROIA Platform is totally compatible with Java 21 Updates and Open JDK 11 releases.**
+TROIA Platform, is widely used on all Java 1.8 updates (up to date or old releases) both for client and server side.
+Although its limited usage, **TROIA Platform is totally compatible with all Java 21 updates and Open JDK 11 updates, too.** (Java 1.8, Java 21 are both LTS versions of Oracle Java)

 To run JNLP files of Desktop Clients and TROIA IDE; **Java Web Start, Iced Tea or Open Web Start are supported.**